Naaberle/Assignment_03/README.md

 </div>

 [![Assignment_03][images-fig1]](https://github.com/Naaberle/Assignment_03/blob/main/images/fig1.png?) <br />
 Figure 1.
-My parametric algorithm in Grasshopper used to create two radial disks (left), the surfaces in red and baked geometries in white in Rhino (center), and the final 3D printed disks.
+My parametric algorithm in Grasshopper used to create the interlocking cylinders (left), the surfaces in green and baked geometries in white in Rhino (center), and a potential render of the final installation (right).

 <!-- Abstract -->
 ## Abstract